SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 The goal of this tutorial is to demonstrate the use of JNDI as a way to create JMS objects.
 This tutorial will show you following steps:

-1. How to configure the JNDI service on a Solace message router
+1. Step 1 - How to configure the JNDI service on a Solace message router
-2. How to retrieve a JMS Connection Factory using JNDI so the client can connect to the Solace message router
+2. Step 2 - How to retrieve a JMS Connection Factory using JNDI so the client can connect to the Solace message router
-3. How to lookup a JMS Queue destination object using JNDI so the client can publish or subscribe to it
+3. Step 3 - How to lookup a JMS Queue destination object using JNDI so the client can publish or subscribe to it

 ### Assumptions